-How to prepare a Symantec Endpoint Protection 12.1 client for cloning
+How to prepare a Symantec Endpoint Protection 12.1.x client for cloning

-|Article:HOWTO54706|||||Created: 2011-06-27|||||Updated: 2012-03-29|||||Article URL http://www.symantec.com/docs/HOWTO54706|
+|Article:HOWTO54706|||||Created: 2011-06-27|||||Updated: 2014-12-10|||||Article URL http://www.symantec.com/docs/HOWTO54706|

-This document lists the best practices for cloning a Symantec Endpoint Protection 12.1 client in either a physical or virtual environment.
-If this document is not followed then cloned Endpoint Protection clients will have duplicate identifiers, which will result in problems with management and reporting.
+This document lists the best practices for cloning a Symantec Endpoint Protection 12.1.x client in either a physical or virtual environment.
+If you do not follow these best practices, then cloned Endpoint Protection clients have duplicate identifiers, which result in problems with management and reporting.

 - Install the operating system, applications, and patches.

-- Install the Symantec Endpoint Protection Client and update the definitions.
+- Install the Symantec Endpoint Protection client and update the definitions.

 - Run ClientSideClonePrepTool.exe.
 This requires administrator rights.

 The ClientSideClonePrepTool does not run silently, but the following steps may be scripted as a silent alternative.
 If you script these steps, you must disable Tamper Protection on the Symantec Endpoint Protection client.

 HKEY_LOCAL_MACHINE\SOFTWARE\Symantec\Symantec Endpoint Protection\SMC\SYLINK\SyLink\HardwareID

 HKEY_LOCAL_MACHINE\SOFTWARE\Symantec\Symantec Endpoint Protection\SMC\SYLINK\SyLink\HostGUID

 Article URL http://www.symantec.com/docs/HOWTO54706